web-platform-tests/wpt/docs/writing-tests/aamtest.md

 If you would like to add a new aamtest to a specification that does not yet have coverage, add the tests to an `aamtests` subfolder.
-This subfolder indicates the python files within it will be run as an aamtest.
+This subfolder indicates the Python files within it will be run as an aamtest.
 This includes restarting the browser with accessibility enabled, if you are doing a full run of the test suite.